ESloman/bsebot/.github/CONTRIBUTING.md

 - [Join my bot testing server](https://discord.gg/R39Kw7gXSa)
 - To see the BSEBot in action: [join the BSE server.](https://discord.gg/dGMPswqf49)

+## Code formatting
+I try to adhere to `PEP8` standards as much as possible but with a line length of **120**.
+Every commit will trigger a `flake8` GitHub action that will parse the code and fail that commit if it finds any flaws.

+You can run `flake8` in the root directory `bsebot`.
+The configuration file already exists so it should pick that up.
+Additionally, we have a `ruff` pre-commit hook setup.
+You can install `pre-commit` and that should also lint your code before commit; it'll also attempt to fix any issues it's found. `ruff` is a relatively new linter so it doesn't have all the rules that `flake8` has so it's available in conjunction with `flake8`.

 ### Starting requirements
 These are starting requirements that I assume you have met.